sebastiansulinski/smart-quotes/README.md

 and the other which does the same, but returns it as ASCII - with the exception of a pound symbol (£), which is also returned correctly.

+## Requirements

+Starting from version 1.1.0 it requires PHP 7 or higher.
+For earlier releases of PHP please use version 1.0.5.

 ```
 use SSD\SmartQuotes\Utf8CharacterSet;
 use SSD\SmartQuotes\Factory as SmartQuotesFactory;